A New School Year Doesn’t Have to Include Bullying

 • Guarantees that schools provide educational programs for pupils and parents in preventing, identifying, and responding to incidents of bullying or cyberbullying.
 Programs for pupils must be written and presented in age-appropriate language.

 • Requires all schools to report all substantiated incidences of bullying and cyberbullying to the NH Department of Education.
 The identities of those involved are protected.
-The latest data is from July 2018 to June 2019.
-During that time the DOE was contacted 62 times by constituents regarding alleged bullying and cyberbullying complaints.
+Between July 2021 and June 2022, the New Hampshire Department of Education (NHDOE) received reports of 740 incidents of bullying and 78 incidents of cyberbullying at the elementary school level, 563 bullying and 104 cyberbullying incidents at middle schools, and 395 bullying and 108 cyberbullying incidents at high schools.

 Read more about: Prevention Resources